zseyedi/Crypto/README.md

 This is a simple react project to display a list of digital currencies market data.

 ### Tools:
--react
+- react
--vite
+- vite
--tailwind css
+- tailwind css
--CoinGecko API V3
+- CoinGecko API V3